Carvu94/CI-PP2-Quiz/README.md

 5. In the Source section, choose main from the drop-down select branch menu.
 Select Root from the drop-down select frolder menu.

 6. Click Safe.
-Your live GitHu Pages site is not deployed at the URL shown.
+Your live GitHub Pages site is not deployed at the URL shown.

 ## **Forking the GitHub Repostiory**